 Rosemary is a natural extrovert and communicator whose professional career includes a period working for Pierre Koffman at the internationally famous Tante Claire restaurant in London and also a period working for Jean-Christophe Novelli.
 Thereafter, Rosemary was the head chef at Moyns Park, the home of the Mountbatten’s who held private and corporate functions and where Rosemary was responsible for all aspects of catering.
 Both her preparation and her presentation are outstanding.
 This led to Rosemary having her own cookery school at Amhuinnsuidhe Castle from 1998 till 2002 before moving it to Swinton Park, a castle hotel in the Yorkshire Dales where she was based for 10 Years.

-Rosemary Shrager Cookery School opens in May 2013 in Tunbridge Wells.
+The all new Rosemary Shrager Cookery School opens in May 2013 in Tunbridge Wells.

 When she is not teaching, Rosemary spends her time developing new recipes, working on further television projects and providing her expertise to private clients.
 Her passions and loves include food in general and imparting her knowledge and skills to others as well as sourcing new food products especially those that are organic.